The Earl and the Spinster

 The Blue Rose Regency Romances: The Culpepper Misses, #1

 Formerly titled Brooke: Wagers Gone Awry (Conundrums of the Misses Culpepper, Book 1)

-Desperate, pauper poor, and with nowhere to go, Brooke proposes a wager.
+Desperate, pauper poor, and with nowhere to take her family, Brooke rashly proposes a wager.
 Heath’s stakes?
 The farm.
 Hers?
 Her virtue.
-The land holds no interest for Heath, but Brooke definitely does, and he accepts her challenge.
-Will they both live to regret their impulsiveness?
+The land holds no interest for Heath, but he finds Brooke irresistible and ignoring prudence as well as his sense of honor, he just as recklessly accepts her challenge.

 Buy the first book of The Blue Rose Regency Romances: The Culpepper Misses historical series for a romping, emotional, and romantic adventure you won’t want to put down.